SeamCarver

 0 1 0 200 200 24

-I have included many PPM P3 files for you to use with the starter files.
+I have included many PPM P3 files for you to use with the starter files in the sample_images directory.
 However, feel free to also create your own!
-I have had success using the magick

 program on my Mac to convert jpg files to the PPM P3 format.
-I also recommend highly reducing the size of the jpg before converting to PPM and using it with your program to speed up processing time.
+I recommend

 MP Overview

-This MP uses two classes (Image
+This MP uses the Image

-- The driver code will create an
+you will create an instance

-Image
+of the Image

 This project is split into three parts across three weeks.